SAP-samples/teched2025-XP260/exercises/ex2/README.md

 ```

-- Result:
-  - The test/http/sql-injection-demo.http file is now created and ready for testing.
 - This file contains three HTTP requests:
   - Test 1: A legitimate request to retrieve a specific customer.
   - Test 2: A malicious request that demonstrates a SQL Injection vulnerability.
   - Test 3: A SQL Injection using multiple SQL statements.

 ### Step 2: Exploit the SQL Injection Vulnerability
 - Action: